FrequencyRoleplay/FRPEatsV3/readme.txt

 KFC inside counter has no colission.

 I slapped this together because I've never seen anything developed at this location.
 Its always been a great looking piece of land.
-I hope hope your community enmjoys this.
+I hope hope your community enjoys this.